rishis123/HealthTrendsCode/README.md

 Code for internship with Healthtrends.
 Hospitalization trend Analysis primarily with Prophet, ARIMA, and Poisson Regression till date (7/2/24).

+Updates as of 7/25:

+- A general point: the number one focus of any data analytics, ML, or AI-focused firm should be sourcing data, whether to train an LLM or a simple linear regression.
+- There seem to be only a few ways to do this: one is to buy the data (which for one requires someone to have collected it all along and the ability to do so without fear of HIPPAA or other privacy laws), a solution that is generally untenable for burgeoning startups in this space.
+- The other possibility is to use a proxy data source or type that can reasonably mock our target's trends -- this is the path I've been embarking upon, but the core assumption that we are mimicking the data's trends has been unproven of yet.
+We seek to demonstrate it now with the Nova Scotia dataset and public health datasets in the region, allowing us to potentially take the POC to VCs to get the seed funding to purchase data, or to begin operations directly with unions given a compelling accuracy level.
+- The path forward seems with ARIMA, given Prophet and Negative Binomial's respective problems (the latter has some poorly-documented bugs), and XGBOOST's less promising R^2 for the time being.

 General Findings:

 - Prophet is prone to Overfitting (well-documented)